 This was the last M&M to appear on so many platforms, in fact starting from the 4th game (Clouds of Xeen), the series became a PC exclusive.

-The game was directed by Jon Van Caneghem, the original creator and designer of the series, but this time the development team was much bigger.
-Like its predecessors, this role-playing game is based on a pseudo 3D first-person view.
-The setting is fantasy, with all the classic races and classes that you would expect (but Isles of Terra adds Druids and Rangers, that were previously not available).
+The game was directed by Jon Van Caneghem, the original creator and designer of the Might and Magic titles, but this time the development team was much bigger.
+Like its predecessors, this role-playing game is based on a pseudo-3D first-person view.
+The setting is fantasy, with all the classic races and classes that you would expect (but Isles of Terra adds Druids and Rangers, which were previously not available).

-Unlike other RPGs such as Eye of the Beholder or Ishtar, combat is turn-based.
-There are substantial improvements compared to the predecessors, for example the auto-mapping, or the book of spells, or the small portraits of the party members, showing their conditions.
+Unlike other RPGs such as Eye of the Beholder or Ishar: Legend of the Fortress, combat is turn-based.
+There are substantial improvements compared to the predecessors, for example, the auto-mapping, or the book of spells, or the small portraits of the party members, showing their conditions.
 Enemies can also be seen from distance, which makes ranged weapons much more useful, and allows players to avoid dangerous encounters.
-The graphics is much better compared to the previous games, though still not exceptional.
+The graphics are much better compared to the previous games, though still not exceptional.

 Review by: Manu

 DOS version 1.1 - Language: English - Size: 4.63 Mb